Index | 1 | 2 | 3 | 4 | 5 | 6 | 7 | 8 | 9 | 10 | 11 | 12 | 13 | 14 | 15 | 16 | 17 | 18 | 19 | 20 | 21 | 22 | 23 | 24

 - Godiva Hair: The female Jersey Devil.
 It isn't clear how much Mulder saw, though, because he becomes very impressed by her during the brief time that she spends looming over him.

 - The Jersey Devil: Unintentionally averted.
 The Jersey Devil legend is about a horribly mutated creature that stalks the Pine Barrens for food and looks like a mix between a horse and dog with bat wings.
 However, limitations in their first season budget probably account for their complete reworking of the legend.
+Also Early Installment Weirdness — in the first season Mulder seldom found clear evidence of supernatural or ET phenomena.

 - Mars Needs Women: Possibly; there's a definite sexual element in the way the female Jersey Devil is crouching over Mulder, who points out afterward that she could have killed him, but didn't.